virteal/l8/README.md

 Actors - local & proxied.
 This is mostly done, but recent.
 Needs more tests.
 See lib/actor.js

-Node.js adaptor - this is just started.
-It's about transforming all node.js API functions that use callbacks into l8 tasks.
-When available, this solution will make it easier to use the node.js API in a blocking manner.
-See lib/node.js
+Node.js adaptor - it's about transforming all node.js API functions that use callbacks into l8 tasks to make it easier to use the node.js API in a blocking manner.
+See test/node.js example.

-Browser adaptor - this is not started.
+Browser adaptor - this is starting to work.
 It's about running code on the browser using the exact same API as the one when running on a server, including the full node.js API.
-Some APIs will be emulated locally when possible, the others will be submitted to the server via proxies.
+Some APIs will be emulated locally when possible, the others are submitted to the server via proxies.

 The goal is to have a tool to build code that runs in browsers and servers, distributed using the actor model for inter process communications, ie with no